Skip to main content

 Approximate subsidy reality for a family of 4 in Orange County in 2026 (illustrative, check exact figures at enrollment):

-- $100,000 MAGI: $500 to $700 a month for Silver
+• $100,000 MAGI: roughly $830 a month benchmark contribution for Silver

 If your income changes mid-year (job change, raise, baby), report it to Covered California within 30 days.
 Your subsidy adjusts.
 If you don't report, you may owe subsidy back at tax time or be entitled to additional refund.